wp-plugins/tt-guest-post-submit/readme.txt

 * Post submissions may include title, tags, category, author, url, post and image
 * Redirect user to current page or any other page (which can be set from option page) after successful post submission
 * HTML5 submission form with streamlined CSS styles
+* Minimum Number of Characters required for the post
+* Maximum resolution for the uploaded images
+* Specify File types for upload
+* Specify file size
+* Restrict the number of images for upload
+* Display selected categories in submit form
+* Ability to select more than one category
+* Add a default category
+* Enable/Disable comment on the post
+* Rich text editor
+* Multiple notification email
+* New field added
+* Enable Filter for title
+* Let the user choose the title of each field
+* Ability to rearrange the fields in user interface
+* Enable/Disable redirection to the new published post after post submission
+* Google reCaptcha implemented

 Visit the [TT Guest Post Submit](http://www.technologiestoday.com.au/guide-to-use-tt-guest-post-submit-plugin-for-wordpress/) plugin page for step by step guide to use this plugin.